Woolwich

 Walk to the left along Woolwich New Road

-Until 1926 when the line was electrified the central grassed area had an open cutting.
-Spanning the north side are the Woolwich Equitable Building Society premises of the 1930s.
-On the left hand side is the Tramshed of 1908 which became a theatre in the 1970s.
-Beyond the roundabout on the left is St Peter's Church and Presbytery of the 1840s designed by A W N Pugin
+Until 1926 when the line was electrified the central grassed area (now General Gordon Square) had an open cutting.
+Spanning the north side are the former Woolwich Equitable Building Society premises of 1935.
+On the left hand side is the Tramshed (generating station) of 1908 which became a theatre in the 1970s.
+Further along is St Peter's Church and Presbytery of the 1840s designed by A W N Pugin.

-Return towards the Square and go to the left along Thomas Street
+Cross and return towards the Square then go to the left along Thomas Street

-On the right is the CIVIC AREA with the new Town Hall (designed by Sir Alfred Brumwell Thomas in 1903-6), former Baths (1894) - now student's union & Magistrate's Court (1912).
-Some late 18th century cottages remain on the left along with a health centre and the police station.
+On the right is the CIVIC AREA with the new Town Hall, former Baths (1894) & Magistrate's Court (1912).
+Some late 18th century cottages remain on the left along with The Woolwich Central Health Centre (1939) and the police station (1910).

 Go left along Calderwood Street

-On the right is a former Wesleyan Sunday School building and just beyond the Methodist Chapel of 1816 is now a Sikh Temple
+On the right is a former Wesleyan Sunday School and soldiers' institute building (1889-90) and just beyond the Methodist Chapel of 1816.
+Both are now used by the Sikh community.

 Return along Calderwood Street

-Beyond Market Street on the right are the Carnegie public library (1901) and old town hall building (1842).
-Beyond Polytechnic Street are the original premises of the Polytechnic founded in 1890.
+Beyond Market Street on the right are the former Carnegie public library (1901) and old town hall building (1842).
+Beyond Polytechnic Street are premises of the Polytechnic founded in 1890 by Quintin Hogg.
+The main hall of 1935, the original red brick & terracotta range and the 1915 corner building by Figgis & Mumby.

-Ahead is Callis Yard built in the 1890s as stabling with a hay loft
+To the left is Callis Yard built in the 1890s as stabling with a hay loft.

 Cross and go into the park to the left of the 'Odeon' then walk through

 On the right is the parish church of St Mary Magdalene.
 This was one of the churches funded under the 50 Churches Act of 1711 and built between 1727-39 by Deptford bricklayer Matthew Spray.
-A stained glass window commemorates the 590 people killed in the Princess Alice disaster and there is a memorial in the churchyard, featuring a lion, to the boxer Tom Cribb.
+It replaced a much older church a little to the north.
+A stained glass window commemorates the 590 people killed in the Princess Alice disaster.
+In the NE corner of the churchyard there is a memorial, featuring a lion, to the boxer Tom Cribb who died in Woolwich in 1848.

-Just inside these the building that became a pub and Mancinis was built as quarters for dockyard officers, later the police in 1778-84.
+The building just inside the gate was built as quarters for dockyard officers, later the police in 1778-84.
 The Woolwich Dockyard operated 1512-1869.
+It was founded by Henry VIII to build the flagship 'Henry Grace a Dieu'.
 The Co-op later purchased the western section and housing has been built on the remainder.

 Go ahead to the Clockhouse Community Centre